backstage/backstage/docs/auth/add-auth-provider.md

 ### Test the new provider

 You can `curl -i localhost:7000/auth/providerA/start` and which should provide a `302` redirect with a `Location` header.
 Paste the url from that header into a web browser and you should be able to trigger the authorization flow.

-### To summarize

-1. Install the passport-js based provider package in `plugins/auth-backend`
-2. Create a new folder structure in `plugins/auth-backend/src/providers/`
-3. Implement the provider extending the suitable framework if needed
-4. Add the configuration for the provider to the list of provider configurations
-5. Add the create method to the factory object

 ---